GaetanLepage/phd-manuscript/sections/5_rl/2_problem/0_index.typ

 Naturally, the reward function should be a decreasing function, $f: [0, 1] -> RR$, of the #acr("WER") metric so that the highest reward would correspond to the lowest possible #acr("WER").
 For now, we assume having access to an oracle cost function $C: cal(S) -> [0, 1]$ that maps each possible state to a penalty that should be minimized.
 It quantifies how undesirable it is to be in this specific state.
-Although we experiment with extra formulation for $C$, the original task's cost is #wer-cost, the estimated average #acr("WER") that the #acr("ASR") would yield if the agent were standing at this position.
+Although we explored alternative formulations for the cost function $C$, the primary cost used in the task is #wer-cost, which represents the estimated average Word Error Rate (WER) that the #acr("ASR") system would produce if the agent were located at that specific position.
 The practical implementation of this mapping will be discussed later in @sec:rl:method:wer_maps.
 The reward function can then be written as follows:
 $